-Our legal system exists for the good governance and betterment of our society and all of its members not just those who can afford legal fees.
-At Gilbert + Tobin we believe that as lawyers, we are the housekeepers of our legal system and it is our duty to help ensure that it is just and equitable, and that everyone in our society has access to legal representation and advice.
+At Gilbert + Tobin we believe that as lawyers, we are the housekeepers of the legal system.
+It’s our responsibility to ensure that the system is just and equitable, and that everyone in our society has access to legal representation and advice.

 Gilbert + Tobin is a pro bono pioneer; we appointed Australia’s first full-time in-house pro bono lawyer in 1996.
 Most of our lawyers work on at least one pro bono matter each year.

 In 2008, the firm broke new ground again when we appointed Michelle Hannon as our first full-time partner responsible for pro bono.
 We now have a dedicated Pro Bono group of three lawyers and one partner.